Factbox: Countdown to Brexit breakthrough?

 Friday, Dec.
 15

 After May has left, EU-27 leaders hold Brexit summit.
-They could take one comprehensive decision on Phase 2 or break it down into separate ones on the transition and future ties.
+If they have had enough time, they could acknowledge sufficient progress and endorse the trade negotiating guidelines, including proposed terms for a two-year, status-quo transition period.

-January - Outline of EU transition offer may be ready, under which Britain retains all rights except voting in the bloc, and meets all its obligations until the end of 2020. [nL8N1MZ59A]
+January - Outline of EU transition offer, to be included in the 2019 withdrawal treaty may be ready.
+Under it, Britain is likely to retain most rights except voting in the bloc, and meet all its obligations until the end of 2020.

-February - After agreeing their negotiating terms, EU-27 may be ready to open talks with London on a free trade pact that Brussels likens to one it has with Canada. [nL8N1NL26Q]
+February - After fine-tuning their negotiating position, EU-27 may be ready to open talks with London on a free trade pact that Brussels likens to one it has with Canada.

 The EU estimated at some 60 billion euros ($71 billion) what Britain should pay to cover outstanding obligations on leaving.
 EU officials say there is now agreement after Britain offered to pay an agreed share of most of the items Brussels wanted, especially for committed spending that will go on after 2020.